-Cody Fisher stab death nightclub a 'risk to public'
+Cody Fisher stab death nightclub loses licence

 "[It was] so blatant, that management and security showed a reckless blind eye or simply didn't care what was going on in their venue," Mr Grant stated.

-Two companies in Digbeth as well as environmental health and trading standards have made submissions to the council against Crane, and one city councillor says while he opposes its closure there should be strong conditions placed on the venue and around security.
+Digbeth landlord Oval Real Estates, and venue Lab 11, joined environmental health and trading standards in making submissions to the council against Crane.
+One city councillor had said while he opposed its closure there should be strong conditions placed on the venue.

 The club began operating on 15 October after being granted a licence in June, the hearing was told.

-"Within just three months this venue is facing a summary review triggered by" Mr Fisher's death, said Mr Grant who expressed concerns of "rather terrifying risks in the operation of this venue".
+"Within just three months this venue is facing a summary review triggered by" Mr Fisher's death, said Mr Grant, expressing concerns of "rather terrifying risks in the operation of this venue".

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk